HarrisonPeace/full-stack-javascript-game-show-app/README.md

 ## Style Changes
 -I made css style changes to the following aspects of the game:<br>
 -Made all text uppercase<br>
--Changed colors of hearts to match win color -Colors:<br>
+-Changed colors of hearts to match win color<br>
+-Colors:<br>
      -Changed main background color and win color<br>
      -Removed background color of QWERTY vertual keyboard untill they have been clicked<br>
-     -Changed text color to off grey<br>
+     -Changed text color to off grey

 ## Installation